Stand Up Paddle Boarding in San Diego

 Best Time to Visit San Diego

 The weather in San Diego doesn't change much, it's mostly 60 to 70 degrees year-round.
 So if you are visiting for the purpose of stand up paddle boarding in the area, you can basically come any time you want.
 But generally during March through May and September through November, the travel rates will be lower than other times and the weather is nice, so these times of the year could be great for paying a visit to San Diego.
 Although it's warm most of the time, it doesn't mean it's always sunny.
 Cloudy days are pretty common during May and June.
 And rain is to be expected during winter months.
 So if you are not a local resident in San Diego and want to try stand up paddle boarding in San Diego, you can pick the date accordingly.

-In San Diego paddle boarding is growing very rapidly.
+In San Diego paddle boarding is getting popular very rapidly.
 Typically, Europe is most people's first choice for vacations and recreational activities and they might think paddle boarding in Europe is the best possible way to enjoy the sport.
 But San Diego really can give it a run for its money.
 There are a lot of wonderful paddle boarding spots in the world and San Diego is one of those spots that's worth your visit.
 If you are looking for a nice spot for paddle boarding San Diego won’t let you down.
 And summer would generally be a nice time of year to pay a visit for paddle boarding.
 But if you only have time for a trip in the winter, check out these winter paddle boarding spots in America you can go to.

 If you are a skilled paddler and interested in taking part in a SUP racing event, here's a popular SUP game for you in San Diego: